Narrative Project: Cross-Media Storytelling

 CONSIDERATIONS

-+ What are you interested in (subject matter, message, individual/group
++ What subject, message, individual, group, or place are you interested in exploring?

-+ What different strategies can you use to gather and document your
++ What strategies can you use to gather and document your raw materials (text, images, sound, etc.)?

-+ What do you want your audience to know/understand/do once they have
++ What do you want your audience to know, feel, or do after experiencing your work?

 Different Storytelling Approaches: